troydeville/Geometric-Encoded-Medium/README.md

   [View GEM_0.1.0_Draft.pdf](docs/GEM_0.1.0_Draft.pdf)

 This project is ongoing.
 The white paper is actively developed from its foundational draft, and new models, simulations, and visualizations will follow.

 ---

+## Repository Structure

+- **docs/**
+  Core documents for the GEM (Geometric Encoded Medium) framework, including the main white paper and supporting reference tables.

+- **notebooks/**
+  Raw and exploratory Mathematica notebooks used to derive, validate, and test GEM predictions.
+Includes the full development log and symbolic iterations.

+- **figures/**
+  Surface geometry plots, 3D visualizations, and rendered outputs from GEM curvature fields.

+---